AlayaNetwork/alaya-truffle/docs/source/advanced/build-processes.md

 }
 ```

-Note that you're given ample environment variables with which to integrate with Truffle, detailed above.
+Note that you're given ample environment variables with which to integrate with platon truffle, detailed above.

 ## Providing a custom function